 Will I be able to watch my child's interview?

-No. Only professionals directly involved in the investigation are allowed to observe the interview.
-This is done to reduce the possible stress that can be placed on a child and to provide a neutral setting for the child and the investigation.
+The interview is part of the investigation and anyone viewing the interview could be served by a court subpoena.
+Only professionals directly involved in the investigation are allowed to observe the interview in order to reduce the possible stress that can be placed on a child, and to provide a neutral setting for the child and the investigation.

-All of the interviews at the Child Advocacy Center are recorded to minimize the number of times your child will have to talk about what happened.
-The DVD recording of the interview is turned over to law enforcement as part of evidence in a potiential criminal case.
+All of the interviews at the Child Advocacy Center are recorded.
+The recording is shared with law enforcement and Child Protective Services as part of the case.

 Who will my child talk to?